GrieferAtWork/KOSmk4/readme.md

 	- GDB support
 		- QEMU features a builtin gdb stub, that is supported for debugging the core itself
 		- Seperately, KOS provides a custom GDB stub driver (s.a. `/kos/src/kernel/modgdbstub`) for emulator-independent and real-hardware debugging
-		- Fully integrated with Visual Studio (who know you could do this...
+		- Fully integrated with Visual Studio (who knew you could do this...
 I certainly didn't until I stumbled across some vague reports of GDB debugging support in VS2017, that later turned out to be true)
 - multiboot
 	- Full (but optional) support for multiboot- and multiboot2-compliant bootloaders
 	- Allow the bootloader to provide